Self-Care. We keep hearing about it these days.

-Most of us would agree that if somebody can look after themselves properly, they are more likely to be in a better position to work well, care for others, and be a useful member of society.
+Most of us would agree that if somebody has good self-care, and can look after themselves properly, they are more likely to be in a better position to work well, care for others, and be a useful member of society.

 But do you ever really stop to think about how self-care might apply to you?Do you ever really stop to think about how self-care might apply to you?
 Click To Tweet

 Loving and kind?
 Or harsh and critical?
 (Most likely, a mixture of both).

 Just for a few minutes, see if you can get quiet and still, and feel a warm gentle kindness in your chest area, around your heart.
-What happens?

-Perhaps this feels like a relief?
 Does it make you want to cry?
 Sing with happiness?

 Maybe you even start to feel angry or dismissive, or just blank and empty.

 Accept that this is how it feels, how you feel, today.

 You’ve now got some good information to start from.

-Get really used to feeling it; and then when things in life get really tough, you’ll have this inner well to draw upon.Getting to a place of greater inner warmth and acceptance is possible! #selfcare Click To Tweet
+Get really used to experiencing what self-care feels like for you; and then when things in life get really tough, you’ll have this inner well to draw upon.Getting to a place of greater inner warmth and acceptance is possible! #selfcare Click To Tweet